Warehouse and Cold Storage Construction

 Thickened slabs for racking loads, heated sub-slab systems for freezer areas (frost heave prevention), dock leveler pits, and process drainage trenching.

-IMP supply & install from PermaTherm, Falk, Metl-Span, Kingspan, and UPI.
-Vapor barrier detailing and joint sealing.
+IMP supply and install from PermaTherm, FALK, Metl-Span, Kingspan, and UPI.
+Joint detailing per FM 4880 with vapor barrier and air seal continuity.

 Refrigeration procurement - ammonia, CO2, or Freon per IIAR.
 Electrical, plumbing, fire protection per ASHRAE and NFPA.

 Refrigeration startup, thermal testing, FDA / USDA inspections, SQF certification support, and CO.
-TCG's owner's rep ensures sign-off.
+TCG owner representative ensures sign-off and FM compliance documentation for insurance audit.

-Types of Warehouses & Cold Storage We Build
+Types of Warehouses and Cold Storage We Build

-Warehouse and cold storage construction must comply with building codes, fire codes, food safety regulations, and refrigeration safety standards.
+Warehouse and cold storage construction must comply with building codes, fire codes, food safety regulations, refrigeration safety standards, and increasingly, FM Approvals envelope ratings.
+See FM Ratings for IMP Panels (refreshed May 2026) for the current insurance compliance standard.

 The Global Cold Chain Alliance and IARW set industry best practices for cold storage design, operation, and food safety.